BegumDev/Project-Milestone-2/README.md

     * Under 'Source', click the dropdown called 'None' and select the branch as 'Main.'
     * The page will automatically refresh.
     * Scroll back through the page to locate the now published site link in the 'GitHub Pages' section.
+- ### Jest testing
+    * Type 'npm test' into Git commands to run tests on the script.js file.

 ## Credits
 ***